TERMINOLOGY FOR MOTORBIKE PARTS AND REPAIRS

 F

-Feathering the brake (Bóp phanh nhẹ nhàng) Gently applying the brake.
+Feathering the brake (Bóp phanh nhẹ nhàng) means gently and gradually applying the brake to maintain smooth and controlled deceleration.

 G

-Gasket (gioăng) A paper, rubber, or cork part that goes between two metal parts to become a seal.
+Gasket (gioăng) is a sealing component made from paper, rubber, or cork that is placed between two metal parts to prevent leaks of oil, air, or other fluids.

-Ground (Dây mát) The return path of an electrical circuit, “Earth” in Brit speak.
+Ground (Dây mát) is the return path in an electrical circuit, often referred to as “earth” in British terminology.

 H

-Headlight bucket, or shell (Giá treo đèn) The enclosure that holds the headlamp, usually metal.
+Headlight bucket, or shell (Giá đèn) is the metal or plastic housing that holds and protects the headlamp assembly.

 I

-Idle mixture (Chỉnh ga răng ti) The fuel/air mixture at a low rpm called idle.
+Idle mixture (Chỉnh ga răng ti) refers to the air-fuel mixture at low engine speed when the motorcycle is idling.

-Idle stops (Ốc chỉnh ga răng ti) The mechanical part of the carb that keeps the idle up high enough so that the engine doesn’t quit.
+Idle stops (Ốc chỉnh ga răng ti) is the adjustment mechanism on the carburetor that controls the idle speed, preventing the engine from stalling.

 J